We've all had to start somewhere

 Membership

-The annual subscription fee rates are on the 'join the club' page.
+The annual subscription fee rates are on the ‘join the club’ page.
 Your full year subscription automatically includes membership of the Mountaineering Ireland (MI).
-When you receive your club membership card you are entitled to 10% discount in most of the outdoor shops in Dublin.
-You will also receive a monthly newsletter keeping you up to date on the happenings in the club.
+When you receive your MI membership card you can use it to obtain a discount in most of the outdoor shops in Dublin and around the country.
+You will also receive the club’s monthly newsletter keeping you up to date on the happenings in the club.

 Medical